Standard Sale and Purchase Agreement NZ

 Consult Your Lawyer

-If you have any doubts about the building report clause in your agreement, consult a lawyer before you proceed any further and ask for advice.
-If you want to add a separate building report clause, then you should ask a lawyer to draw up this clause for you.
+If you have any doubts about the building report clause in your agreement, consult a lawyer before you proceed and ask for advice.
+If you want to add a separate building report clause, you should ask a lawyer to draw up this clause for you.

-All the information published on this website, or in any article is true and accurate to the best of the authors’ knowledge.
+All the information published on this website or any article is true and accurate to the author’s knowledge.
 Information on this site should not be a substitute for legal advice.
 Please consult with your lawyer before signing any agreement.